 Not likely.
 They’re calculated differently.
 For example:

-- FICO weighs older history and specific types of credit a little more.
+- FICO tends to weigh older history and certain credit types a bit more.

 Although both scores are based on your credit file, they can vary by 20–50 points or more.